Middle kingdoms of India: The Sangam Era Kingdoms

 Farther south were three ancient Tamil states — Chera (on the west), Chola (on the east), and Pandya (in the south).
 They were involved in internecine warfare seeking regional supremacy.
 They are mentioned in Greek and Ashokan sources as important Indian kingdoms beyond the Mauryan Empire.
 A corpus of ancient Tamil literature, known as Sangam (academy) works, provides much useful information about life in these kingdoms in the era 300 BCE to 200 CE.

 Tamil social order was based on different ecoregions.
 Segments of society were characterized by matriarchy and matrilineal succession—which survived well into the 19th century—cross-cousin marriage, and strong regional identity.
 Tribal chieftains emerged as "kings" just as people moved from pastoralism toward agriculture sustained by irrigation based on rivers by small-scale water tanks (as man-made ponds are called in India) and wells, as well as maritime trade with Rome and Southeast Asia.

 Discoveries of Roman gold coins in various sites attest to extensive South Indian links with the outside world.
 As with Pataliputra in the northeast and Taxila in the northwest (in modern Pakistan), the city of Madurai, the capital of the Pandyan Kingdom (in modern Tamil Nadu), was the center of intellectual and literary activity.
 Poets and bards assembled there under royal patronage at successive concourses to composed anthologies of poems and expositions on Tamil grammar.
 By the end of the 1st century BCE, South Asia was crisscrossed by overland trade routes, which facilitated the movements of Buddhist and Jain missionaries and other travelers and opened the area to a synthesis of many cultures.

 The Cheras

 From early pre-historic times, Kerala and Tamil Nadu were the homes of the four Tamil-Malayalam states of the Chera, Chola, Pandya and Pallavas.
 The oldest extant literature, dated between 300 BCE and 600 CE mentions the exploits of the kings and the princes, and of the poets who extolled them.
-Cherans, who spoke Malayalam language ruled from the capitals of Kuttanad, Muziris, Karur, and traded extensively with West Asian kingdoms.
+Cherans, who spoke Tamil language ruled from the capitals of Kuttanad, Muziris, Karur, and traded extensively with West Asian kingdoms.

 An unknown dynasty called Kalabhras invaded and displaced the three Tamil kingdoms between the 4th and the 7th centuries.
 This is referred to as the Dark Age in Tamil history.
 They were eventually expelled by the Pallavas and the Pandyas.